BREAKING NEWS

 Recommendation

-All things considered, “Miracle on State Street” makes a very poignant statement about the holidays and modern society -- both are painful, tedious, predatory obligations that are about as much fun to endure as reconstructive surgery or an alleyway abortion.
+All things considered, “Miracle on State Street” makes some sort of statement about the holidays and modern society -- both are painful, tedious, predatory obligations that are about as much fun to endure as reconstructive surgery or an alleyway abortion.
 However, with only one theater in San Narciso County, what choice do patrons of the arts have?
 Fresno’s too far and LA’s too expensive.
 For those reasons, I recommend seeing “Miracle on State Street.”

 (c) 2011.
 See disclaimers.